maomaokong/dockerQuickNotes/DockerQuickNotes03-Practice.md

     ```
 7. When Dockerfile was amended, *MUST* rebuild the Docker Image.
     ```bash
-    $ docker build -t my-app:1.1 . # Building new image with newest version number.
+    $ docker build -t my-app:1.1 . # Building a new image with the newest version number.
     $
     $ docker image ls # Checking the Docker image list
     $
     $ docker run my-app:1.0 # test with Docker image again
     $
     $ # If want to delete the oldest image, refer below:
-    $ docker image rm {123456789} # remove the image before rebuild, 123456789 is the Image ID.
+    $ docker image rm {123456789} # remove the image before the rebuild, 123456789 is the Image ID.
     $
-    $ # if not able to delete the image, need to manually delete the existing container.
+    $ # if not able to delete the image, need to delete the existing container manually.
-    $ docker ps -a # looking for container that running the image.
+    $ docker ps -a # looking for a container that running the image.
     $
     $ docker rm 123456789 # remove the container, 123456789 is the Container ID.
     $